byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 [fast multipole code](https://en.wikipedia.org/wiki/Fast_multipole_method)
 called [ExaFMM](https://www.bu.edu/exafmm/)
 that accelerates the computation of particle interactions.
-ExaFMM is written in c++ and we have developed a Julia wrapper for it, [FLOWExaFMM](https://github.com/byuflowlab/FLOWExaFMM.jl).
+ExaFMM is written in C++ and we have developed a Julia wrapper for it, [FLOWExaFMM](https://github.com/byuflowlab/FLOWExaFMM.jl).

 Before installing [FLOWVPM](https://github.com/byuflowlab/FLOWVPM.jl),